 Each generation's approach to public transit is deeply rooted in their demographic context and lifestyle.
 Baby Boomers, born between 1946 and 1964, grew up in an era when car ownership was a symbol of independence and prosperity.
 For many, driving was not just a convenience but a cultural norm.
 However, as this generation ages, their transit needs shift.
 Retirement often brings a reduced reliance on daily commutes, but it also highlights the importance of accessible, reliable transit for healthcare, social activities, and community engagement.

 In contrast, Gen X (born 1965–1980) straddles the line between the car-centric past and the tech-driven present.
-Many Gen Xers are parents navigating the demands of family life, which often means balancing car use with transit for school runs, errands, and work.
-Their transit preferences are pragmatic, prioritizing efficiency and cost-effectiveness.
-For example, a Gen X parent might use a combination of buses and ride-sharing apps to manage a busy schedule, while also relying on personal vehicles for longer trips.
-The Eno Center data shows Gen X uses transit primarily for employment (45%), with personal trips (30%) and education (15%) also factoring in.
+Many Gen Xers are parents navigating the demands of family life, balancing car use with transit for school runs, errands, and work.
+Their transit preferences are pragmatic, prioritizing efficiency and cost-effectiveness — a Gen X parent might combine buses and ride-sharing for daily logistics while still relying on a personal vehicle for longer trips.
+Among working-age riders, Gen X's transit use leans heavily toward employment commutes, with personal trips making up a meaningful secondary share.

-Millennials (born 1981–1996) and Gen Z (born 1997–2012), on the other hand, have grown up in a world where technology is ubiquitous.
-Millennials, now in their 30s and 40s, are more likely to prioritize sustainability and urban living.
-Research by TransitCenter (2024) found that 64% of Millennial transit users cite environmental sustainability as their primary motivation for riding, compared to just 43% of Gen X riders—a full 21-point generational gap.
+Millennials (born 1981–1996) and Gen Z (born 1997–2012) have grown up in a world where technology is ubiquitous.
+Millennials, now in their 30s and 40s, are more likely to prioritize sustainability and urban living — TransitCenter's 2024 research found that 64% of Millennial transit users cite environmental sustainability as their primary motivation for riding, compared to roughly 43% of Gen X riders.
 Cities like New York, San Francisco, and Portland have seen a surge in transit usage among this group, driven by a desire to reduce carbon footprints and embrace walkable neighborhoods.
+The Boomer-versus-Gen Z comparison of urban transportation habits and the parallel comparison between Millennials and Gen Z both illustrate how dramatically the cultural valence of transit has shifted across two generations.

 The Role of Technology and Digital Tools in Transit Accessibility